 EO follows the general MOBA rules.
 That means that before you can destroy the enemy team's main base, you must first destroy at least one lane of towers guarding the base.
 There are three lanes overall.
 Killing a hero or assisting in the kill awards extra experience and gold.
 Dying in a fight also takes your hero out of the game for seconds depending on your hero's level.
 All heroes have a maximum level of 16.

 Lane and Jungle Creeps

 At the start of the game, each team's lane creeps or minions, composed of one range and two melee units, march towards the enemy base on the Top, Middle, and Bottom lanes.
-Lane creeps gives experience and gold to heroes killing them or near them when killed.
+Lane creeps give experience and gold to heroes killing them or near them when killed.
 The creeps attack opposing creeps, heroes, and towers when near their range.
 Destroying the last tower in a lane upgrades that lane's creeps into the Mega version of themselves.
 Lane creeps spawn every 30 seconds.

-There are fifteen jungle camps in EO arena, not counting the boss.
+There are fifteen jungle camps in the EO arena, not counting the boss.
 Three camps on each team's top and three on the bottom and one chest item creep on each top and bottom as well.
 The remaining jungle creep is called Mr. Toad.
 His nest is located on top-left and bottom-right corners of the map.
 If he is killed on top lane, he spawns next in the bottom lane.
-All jungle creeps, except Mr. Toad, spawn at the 30-second mark after the start of the the game and re-spawn every two minutes when killed.
+All jungle creeps, except Mr. Toad, spawn at the 30-second mark after the start of the game and respawn every two minutes when killed.

 Blue Jungle Creeps (Team-Side Top Lane)